thoughtbot/superglue/docs/configuration.md

 ## `page_to_page_mapping.js`

-!!! hint
+!!! info
-    Stop by the [tutorial] to get an idea of how to work with this file.
+    Stop by the [tutorial] to learn how to work with this file.

+    **Vite Users** This step can be entirely optional if you're using Vite.
+See the recipie for more information.

 This file exports a mapping between a `componentIdentifier` to an imported page component.
 This gets used in your `application.js` so that superglue knows